The building, improving and sustaining the health care delivery needs of the Nation.

 - oxygen source

-- Breathing and ventilation of the patient to be checked for respiratory distress, indication for chest decompression, diagnoses include
+- Breathing and ventilation of the patient is checked for respiratory distress, indication of chest decompression.
+The diagnosis includes

 - open pneumothorax or open chest wound to be treated

 - tension pneumothorax-air leakage from a punctured lung